-The Company maintains its principal corporate offices in approximately 33,500 square feet of leased space located in Boston, Massachusetts.
-The lease of this facility is set to expire in 2017.
+The Company maintains its principal corporate offices in approximately 33,500 square feet of leased space located in Boston, Massachusetts, the initial term of which is set to expire in 2017.
 The Company also leases two smaller sales offices in California.

 The Company maintains a brewery in Boston, Massachusetts in approximately 24,000 square feet of leased space.
 The Company also operates a tour center at the Boston Brewery.
-The lease of this facility was renewed in 2008 and will expire in 2019.
+The lease of this facility is set to expire in 2019.

-The Company owns approximately 69 acres of land in Breinigsville, Pennsylvania, which houses the Company's Pennsylvania Brewery.
+The Company owns approximately 69 acres of land in Breinigsville, Pennsylvania, on which the Company's Pennsylvania Brewery is located.
 The buildings on this property consist of approximately 853,000 square feet of brewery space.

-The Company owns approximately 8.5 acres of land in Cincinnati, Ohio, which houses the Company's Cincinnati Brewery.
+The Company owns approximately 8.5 acres of land in Cincinnati, Ohio, on which the Company's Cincinnati Brewery is located.
 The buildings on this property consist of approximately 128,500 square feet of brewery space.

 In 2007, the Company purchased 52.7 acres of land in Freetown, Massachusetts, for a purchase price of \$6.0 million.
-In February 2008, after concluding that it would proceed with the Pennsylvania Brewery purchase, the Company placed the land in Freetown, Massachusetts on the market.
+In February 2008, after concluding that it would proceed with the Pennsylvania Brewery purchase, the Company placed the land in Freetown, Massachusetts on the market for sale.